sgaliamov/blog/_posts/values.md

 As result, we often can see projects in a poor condition where multiple different architectures are applied.

 There so much interesting things in software engineering, and it’s hard to blame developers that they want to try everything.
-In addition we all want to be up to date to be competitive on the market.
+In addition we all want to be up to date to stay competitive on the market.
 To be professional and efficient we should always “sharpen the saw”.

-The only problem is that, they try on production code and run away when they realize that cannot maintain it anymore.
+> The only problem is that, they try on production code and run away when they realize that cannot maintain it anymore.
-I just want developers be careful when they introduce heavy, irrevocable decisions.
+> I just want developers be careful when they introduce heavy, irrevocable decisions.
 Doing own pet projects is the great way to experiment and to learn without breaking production code and making others live harder.

-## Pragmatism
+## Result orientation

 No one need coding for sake of coding.
 If you are not scientist or artist of course.
 And we are not.
 We are engineers.
 We write programs to make others live better and easier.

+## Pragmatism

 For example, 100% coverage sounds good.
 But think how much other cool thing you could build instead of writing tests?
+Cargo cult is a very common occurrence in software development.

 Sometimes I think that whole software exists just because we cut edges all the times.